 Again, if you are like me and water calms you down, go visit Chelsea Piers.

 The hectic, loud and noisy city all of a sudden got very quiet.

 I felt lucky and blessed to be there.
 And as crazy as it sounds it helped me realize what I wanted.
-Pier 49 and me will always have a special connection.
-That’s why I wear a bracelet with it’s coordinates every day.
+Pier 49 and I will always have a special connection.
+That’s why I wear a bracelet with its coordinates every day.